grafana/agent/docs/sources/flow/reference/components/loki.process.md

 }
 ```

+On the following example, we define multiple `drop` blocks so `loki.process`
-The following stages drop entries that are 24h or older, are longer than
+will drop entries that are either 24h or older, are longer than 8KB, _or_ the
-8KB, _or_ the extracted value of 'app' is equal to foo.
+extracted value of 'app' is equal to foo.

 ```
 stage {